Trees in graphs of large linear cliquewidth: Preparation: uniformity, normalisation and connectivity

-The salient property of supercolours is that they do not change throughout a decomposition: if a vertex has supercolour $A$ in some node, then it has supercolour $A$ in all nodes.
-From now on, when we talk about supercolours of a tree decomposition, we implicitly assume that the assumptions of the above definition are satisfied.
-For example, this will be the case as long as the quantifier-free theories of contexts are forward invariant.
+In a uniform class of tree decompositions, since theories of contexts are uniform across the class, it makes sense to talk about supercolours relative to the class.
+The salient property of supercolours is that, thanks to idempotence, they do not change throughout a decomposition: if a vertex has supercolour $A$ in some node, then it has supercolour $A$ in all nodes containing it.